aviyelverse/Open-Source-Requests/boxyhq.md

-## BoxyHQ Enhancement Requests
+## BoxyHQ Requests

-All of the enhancement and feature requests for _[BoxyHQ](https://boxyhq.com/)_ are listed here, and community can pick the ones they want to complete and be rewarded for completing them.
+All of the  requests for _[BoxyHQ](https://boxyhq.com/)_ are listed here, and community can pick the ones they want to complete.

 **BEFORE PICKING UP AN ISSUE, PLEASE ENSURE IT'S OPEN FOR CONTRIBUTIONS.**